serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ## What next?

-- Part II: AppSync: AWS Managed GraphQL Service
+- Part II: We will explore how to build Serverless GraphQL endpoints using [AWS AppSync](https://aws.amazon.com/appsync/)
 - Announcements on Serverless AppSync Plugin

 Siddharth Gupta